A new bookstore in my hometown! Great results! Dirt cheap (between 1-2 $ a book)! Happy me!

 Edmund Cooper’s Seed of Light (1959) is less of a traditional narrative of the voyage of a generation ship as are its fellow generation ship novels of the 40s/50s.
 The best examples are Brian Aldiss’ Non-Stop (1958) and Robert Heinlein’s Orphans of the Sky (1941).
 Seed of Light is more like a piece of pseudo-history interlaced with fragments of narrative of varying effectiveness.
 The work is best described as a thematically-linked series of novellas tracking the future development of man in broad strokes à la Brian Aldiss’ Galaxies Like Grains of Sand (1960).
 Unfortunately, Cooper’s original splicing of the generation ship theme onto a Future History template (made popular but Olaf Stapleton and Isaac Asimov among others) is extremely uneven.
 Some portions are involving while others are plagued by laborious epoch-spanning pseudo-historical lectures.

-Because each part is a separate novella (the last two are more closely « Read the rest of this entry »
+Because each part is a separate novella (the last two are more closely Continue reading Book Review: Seed of Light, Edmund Cooper (1959)

 (Paul Lehr’s cover for the 1968 edition of Conquerors from the Darkness (1965), Robert Silverberg)